jens-limbach/SSv2-custom-sample-object/README.md

 -> Optional hint: Add 128M memory to all your services in ```mta.yaml``` to save some dev space

 7. Create a ```sample-service.js``` file and add the following logic to it.
 This logic ensures the response is well formatted for our purpose and also includes some commented logic that we will enable in a later step.
+I know that looks like a lot of code but it is easier than it looks...

 Snippet:
 ```
+require('dotenv').config();
 const cds = require('@sap/cds');
 const crypto = require("crypto");
 const { SELECT } = cds;